nf-core/website/markdown/events/2022/hackathon-october-2022.md

 Keep an eye out for others hosting community events in your area.
 We will be sharing information about community events and how to get in contact with hosts on our website.

 You can add your community event using [this link](https://seqera.typeform.com/streaming-event).

+## Social Activities

+During the hackathon, we will have a few light-hearted fun and games!

+### On-site

+- Monday evening: Beers at Seqera Office!

+- Tuesday evening: Dinner!

+- The traditional sock hunting in Gathertown will also be held in person!
+Take pictures of as many socks as you can find.

+- Finally, on Thursday, we will be running a short quiz!

+### Online

+- Throughout the three days, we will once again be running a nf-core hackathon **bingo**!
+To join the game, you can go the following [link](https://nfcore-bingo.web.app/?game=nf-core-hackathon).
+Check the instructions at the bottom of the page.

+  > <i class="fas fa-hand-paper"></i> Bingo! <https://nfcore-bingo.web.app/?game=nf-core-hackathon>

+- In addition, we will be running a sock hunt once more!
+There are 11 socks distributed around the gather.town world.
+Take screenshots of as many as you can find!
+- Finally, on Thursday, we will be running a short quiz!

+All social activities are of course optional, but hope to see as many people joining in as possible :tada:

 # COVID control